We look at how non standard construction can impact your home insurance

-What is non-standard construction?
+What is non standard construction?

 Steel frame houses are characterised by their ease of building, their lightweight nature, and their affordability.
 However, steel frame constructions can be both difficult and costly to insure.
 This is because they can be very expensive to repair if things do go wrong.
 They are seen as not being very flame resistant, meaning if there is a fire the heat can cause the steel beams to warp.
 Such damage can cause big issues for the whole property structure.

 BIFS houses are steel framed houses built by the British Iron and Steel Federation from 1946.
 There are around 50,000 across the country.
 This was mostly in pairs but there were terraces.
 There are a number of issues that can make insurance for BISF properties difficult.
 This includes the fact that BISF house roofing contains asbestos which is extremely dangerous to health.
 These properties can also suffer deterioration at the base of the steel structure, window surrounds and in rooms with humidity such as bathrooms and kitchens.
+BISF is a common non standard construction property type.

 Many mainstream insurers often view a timber-framed home as a complex or ‘non-standard’ property.
 The result is an increase in their prices to cover such a risk.
 This is especially true when looking for insurance for an old timber framed home.
 There are a number of reasons for this, including a wooden frame’s susceptibility to fire.

 Prefabricated homes are largely built off-site.
 Prefabricated houses largely came into use after the Second World War.
 Following the devastation of the Blitz they were built as temporary homes.
 Due to their nature of construction, they can be costly to repair if damage occurs.
 This is because whole sections of the property’s structure can need to be replaced.
-Dependent on the materials used there are mainstream lenders who will provide a mortgage on properties of this construction type.
+Dependent on the materials used there are mainstream lenders who will provide a mortgage on properties of this non standard construction type.

 Concrete homes often also fall into the category of prefabricated buildings.
 This is because concrete is the most common material used in their construction.
 However, some properties are constructed from concrete blocks rather than preformed slabs, making them a slightly different risk.
 Generally speaking, non-standard construction concrete block properties will be easier to obtain a mortgage and insurance on than a prefab home.